MLB plans 60-game slate, shortest since 1878, as union balks - WHIZ News

 “Needless to say, we are disappointed by this development,” MLB said in a statement.
 “The framework provided an opportunity for MLB and its players to work together to confront the difficulties and challenges presented by the pandemic.
 It gave our fans the chance to see an exciting new postseason format.
 And, it offered players significant benefits.”

-MLB’s control owners approved going unilaterally with the 60-game schedule if the final arrangements can be put in place, a person familiar with the decision told The Associated Press.
+MLB’s control owners approved going unilaterally with the 60-game schedule in ballparks without fans if the final arrangements can be put in place, a person familiar with the decision told The Associated Press.
 The person spoke on condition of anonymity because no announcement had been made.

 MLB asked the union to respond by 5 p.m.
 EDT Tuesday as to whether players can report to training by July 1 and whether the players’ association will agree on the operating manual of health and safety protocols.
 The schedule would be the shortest since the National League’s third season.